feature-image

 ADVERTISEMENT

-Carman elaborated on Gabriel’s appeal: “For Dillon, there’s already that knowledge of the offense where if things go bad with Joe, if there’s an injury, and I know that Dillon’s slight, but man, he’s going to be able to do exactly as he’s told.
-And he may put himself in a bad spot.”
+Carman elaborated on Gabriel’s appeal: “For Dillon, there’s already that knowledge of the offense where if things go bad with Joe, if there’s an injury, and I know that Dillon’s slight, but man, he’s going to be able to do exactly as he’s told.”
 That willingness to sacrifice personal glory for system adherence became Gabriel’s trump card.
-With Shedeur out of the picture, Kevin Stefanski’s bold QB decision is about to shake things up.

-Stefanski cleaned house Monday.
-The August 26th announcement confirmed Gabriel as the backup.
-But his reasoning remained diplomatically vague.
+Stefanski cleaned house on Monday.
+And the August 26 announcement confirmed Gabriel as the backup.
+However, his reasoning remained diplomatic.
 “I think you factor in everything, truly.
 You look at it from a bunch of different angles.
 We made the decision and feel comfortable with Dillon serving that role,” the head coach stated.
 Behind those careful words lay a preference for predictability over potential.

 article-image